DanielCraigie/hello-world-php-aws-sam-example/README.md

 PHP Functions will be defined as a Docker Images and made available as methods in a RESTful API.

-The AWS SAM will be used to do all the heavy lifting in AWS.
+The AWS Serverless Application Model will be used to do all the heavy lifting in AWS.
 SAM takes much of the complexity out of building, testing, deploying & managing a Serverless Application in AWS.
 To put it simply, you give it a ([CloudFormation](https://aws.amazon.com/cloudformation/) like) specification along with the Application code and it does all the hard work for you.

 ## Project Structure